 Méliès wasn’t all high-brow fantasy.
 After the Ball is a (very) softcore pornographic movie.
 It may be the first time simulated nudity was shown on film; 1896’s Le Coucher de la Mariée (dir.
-Albert Kirchner) is mostly lost and so we don’t know just how nude the actress became before the restoration rudely cuts off her striptease before it can really begin.
+Albert Kirchner) is mostly lost and so we don’t know just how nude the actress became.
+The restoration cuts off her striptease before it can really begin.

 Both Le Coucher and After the Ball follow the same convention.
 A paper-thin “plot” is concocted to keep the film’s nudity within the bounds of good taste.
 In Le Coucher, a bride undresses while her groom waits on the other side of a folding curtain.
 In After the Ball, a servant undresses a woman and baths her.

-Actress Jehanne d’Alcy cheated the audience by wearing a body stocking that made her appear nude.
+Actress Jehanne d’Alcy wore a body stocking that made her appear nude.
 Audiences weren’t quite ready to see an actual naked body.
-The story gets a bit sweeter after that.
 Jehanne and Georges married in 1925, and stayed together until Georges’s death.

 The Lumières still stuck to mostly short documentary “actuality” films in 1897, and would continue to do so throughout their careers.
 But, they felt free to experiment with these short comedic movies more as time wore on – perhaps pressured by Méliès’s success.

 In this, two men sit across from each other in a garden playing cards.
 The composition strongly reminds one of Méliès’s very first film: Une partie de cartes, released the year before.